kerner1000/kerner1000.github.io/_posts/2017-06-07-pictures-pipeline.md

 ### Sort By Date
 Start to sort by date.
 Move to folders named by date, e.g. 2015-05.
 Again be careful to not override when moving.

+Also note, that too many files in one folder will kill performance of your graphical file manager such as Nautilus of Finder.
+I recommend to keep number of files per folder below 2k.

+You can check the number of files inside a folder with

+`ls 2016 | wc -l`

+(assuming your file names do not have white spaces)

 #### Example Linux
 ```
 mv --backup=numbered 201505*jpg ../2015-05/